Joint Arms Control Implementation Group

-The Joint Arms Control Implementation Group (abbreviated as JACIG) is a specialist defence component affiliated to UK Strategic Command which carries out a range of arms control and verification functions (including inspection, evaluation, escort and training duties).
+The Joint Arms Control Implementation Group (JACIG) is a specialist defence component affiliated to UK Strategic Command which carries out a range of arms control and verification functions (including inspection, evaluation, escort and training duties).

+History

 JACIG was originally based at RAF Scampton (just north of Lincoln); established in 1990, it was declared by the MOD as operational on 1 January 1991.
 Originally it was formed to performing treaty associated tasks as part of the UK's commitment to post Cold War confidence building associated with the Vienna Document and the Treaty on Conventional Armed Forces in Europe (CFE Treaty).
 Its operating base is currently RAF Henlow in Bedfordshire.

 JACIG's first Commandant and main architect of the unit's structure and method of operations was Colonel Roy Giles.
 Giles was a veteran of BRIXMIS.
-The unit's personnel are drawn from all three UK armed services and the MOD civil service.
+The unit's personnel are drawn from all three UK armed services and the MOD Civil Service.

 JACIG has carried out the following duties since its inception and continues to play an active role in constructive disarmament: